LackingInGrav1tas/chc/README.md

 # chc
-A simple interpreter.
-Spaghetti code.
+*Spaghetti code.
 CHC is a simple interpreted language which supports functions.
 It utilizes lazy evaluation and is written completely in C++.

 SYNTAX